 Can natural cleaners actually kill germs?
-Why Eucalyptus Oil is still your friend.

 Using essential oils to clean your home is a great alternative to mainstream cleaners and is becoming more popular as a way to cut household plastic use and toxin exposure.
 DIY cleaners can eliminate the respiratory and contact risks of harsh chemical-based cleaners.
 Contrary to these, including the use of essential oils in your home-made sprays are beneficial to inhale and safe to have on your skin.